Accessory Buildings Policy

 1. Limitations on Size and Number:

-For purposes of classifying size of accessory structures consistent with County standards: square footage is calculated using corner-to-corner outside wall widths; height is measured from finish floor level to the average roof height (measured from bottom edge to peak).
+For purposes of classifying size of accessory structures consistent with County standards: square footage (footprint) is calculated using corner-to-corner outside wall widths extended by any posts supporting roof extensions; height is measured from finish floor level to the average roof height (measured from bottom edge to peak).

-(a) Washington County and the Association both limit the total area of all accessory structures not used for living purposes (i.e., all structures other than the house itself) on any given property to a maximum of 600 square feet.
+Washington County and the Association both limit the total area of all accessory structures not used for living purposes (i.e., all structures other than the house itself) on any given property to a maximum total of 600 square feet.
+(Accessory structures used for living purposes (i.e. Accessory Dwelling Units/ADUs) are not permitted by the Association.)

-(c) The Association limits the total area of all accessory structures used for storage purposes on any given property to a maximum of 200 square feet.
+• The total area of all accessory structures used for storage purposes on any given property is limited to a maximum of 200 square feet.

-(e) If multiple small structures are proposed, they must be located at least six feet apart.
+If multiple small structures are proposed, they must be located at least six feet apart. mall structures are proposed, they must be located at least six feet apart.

 2. Appearance and setbacks based on size: